myzhan/goreplay-udp/README.md

 # About

-GoReplay-udp is copycat of [goreplay](https://github.com/buger/goreplay), workers on UDP tracffic.
+GoReplay-udp is copycat of [goreplay](https://github.com/buger/goreplay), works on UDP tracffic.

 It's currently a toy project and not tested as well as goreplay.